PubInv/PubInv/ideas/Immature Ideas.md

 This would potentially allow you to build very small Stirling engines, possibly in multiples.
 One can imagine "printing a sheet" of Stirling Engines, which could then be wrapped around an exhaust pipe to make micro-power.

+Upon reading further I believe this all old-hat and has been exhausted by others.

 ## Idea: Can we pump ferrofluids around with coils?